judsonlmoore/judsonlmoore.com/_posts/travel/destinations/italy/2020-02-25-italy-rome-3-lies-uncovered.md

 So **the truth** is that not all roads lead to Rome, but at least in Europe, you can start on any road and navigate your way to Rome.

-{% cloudinary /assets/images/2020/02/italy-rome-all-roads-lead-to-rome.jpeg alt="The moovellab's visualization of all roads leading to Rome" %}
+{% cloudinary post-image /assets/images/2020/02/italy-rome-all-roads-lead-to-rome.jpeg alt="The moovellab's visualization of all roads leading to Rome" %}

 ## What truths have been shaken from you?